Blockchain security based on cryptography: a review: Design and Implementation

 Since the reentrant attack is realised through recursion, the attack can be initiated by simply calling the attack function in the attack contract on the console.
 The specific execution effect of the reentrant attack simulated in the console for an ordinary banking contract is shown in Table \ref{result3.1}, and the resistance effect of the reentrant attack in the console for the improved scheme is shown in Table\ref{result3.2}.

-In the common contract attack scenario, the initial balance of the bank is 11 ETH, the attack contract triggers a re-entry attack by calling the function $withdrawFromBank()$: the vulnerable contract adopts the logic of "transferring money first and then updating the balance", the first time the transfer of $1 ETH$ triggers the $receive()$ callback function of the attack contract, which takes advantage of the loophole that the bank balance has not been updated (still $10 ETH$) to make a recursive call until the bank balance is zeroed out.
-The callback utilizes the loophole that the bank balance is not updated (there are still $10 ETH$) to achieve recursive calls, which are executed in a loop until the bank balance reaches zero.
-In the end, the attack contract successfully steals all 11 ETH, which verifies the effectiveness of the reentrancy attack.
+In the vulnerable contract, the initial balance is 1.0 ETH.
+After a successful deposit of 1 ETH, the contract balance becomes 1.1 ETH.
+Due to the reentrancy vulnerability (transfer-before-state-update), the attacker can recursively call the withdraw function via the fallback mechanism and drain the entire contract balance of 1.1 ETH before the state update is executed, the attack contract triggers a re-entry attack by calling the function $withdrawFromBank()$: the vulnerable contract adopts the logic of "transferring money first and then updating the balance", the first time the transfer of $1 ETH$ triggers the $receive()$ callback function of the attack contract, which takes advantage of the loophole that the bank balance has not been updated (still $1.0 ETH$) to make a recursive call until the bank balance is zeroed out.
+The callback utilizes the loophole that the bank balance is not updated (there are still $1.0 ETH$) to achieve recursive calls, which are executed in a loop until the bank balance reaches zero.
+In the end, the attack contract successfully steals all 1.1 ETH, which verifies the effectiveness of the reentrancy attack.
 Improvements are made by using a mutex locking mechanism: adding the $noReentrancy$ modifier ensures that the key operation "updates the balance before transferring money".
 When the withdraw function is called, the dynamic mutex lock $dynamicMutex$ is immediately locked.
 The balance of the attacking contract is prioritised to be zeroed out before the transfer operation is performed.
 At this time, although the attack contract receives a callback, it attempts to call the withdraw function again.
 However, because the account balance has been cleared and the mutex lock is locked, the reentrancy request is rejected, triggering a transaction rollback and returning an "withdrawal failed" error.
-Ultimately, the bank balance remains unchanged at 11 ETH, confirming that the program can effectively block the reentrancy attack path and protect the security of the funds.
+Ultimately, the bank balance remains unchanged at 1.1 ETH, confirming that the program can effectively block the reentrancy attack path and protect the security of the funds.